 All that can complicate a possible fundraising effort.
 Shazam has raised only $150 million so far, a modest amount for a unicorn, and it has a significant cash repository which may allow for expansion and growth.
 But the company will need more cash to grow: It already has registered pre-tax losses on their taxes despite a high valuation due to rapid growth and expansion.

-UK-based Blippar turned out to be one of the biggest and most promising AR tech and content companies on the globe, raising almost $100 million and serving dozens of brands, publishers and agencies around the world.
+UK-based Blippar turned out to be one of the biggest and most promising AR tech and content companies on the globe, raising almost $100 million and serving dozens of brands, publishers, and agencies around the world.
 In addition to an augmented reality and computer vision technology, Blippar’s strategy was commercial from the beginning, offering a platform that allows its customers to create AR content themselves.
-The company had counted Coca Cola, Pepsi, McDonald’s, and Walt Disney as clients.
+The company had counted Coca-Cola, Pepsi, McDonald’s, and Walt Disney as clients.

 Even though, one should note that Blippar is standing on shaking grounds.
 The company said its losses are widening and that it would need to raise new capital due to increasing investment in marketing and R&D, but numbers are still small are not adequate to a company that considers itself as a unicorn.
-Losses are estimated at $31 million while revenue are no more than $11 million.
-Last July Blippar closed its offices in Amsterdam after cutting staff in Japan few months earlier.
+Losses are estimated at $31 million while revenue is no more than $11 million.
+Last July Blippar closed its offices in Amsterdam after cutting staff in Japan a few months earlier.